 When the temperature of a ferromagnetic substance is increased, it becomes paramagnetic at a certain temperature.
 Curie temperature of iron is 1043k.

 Those substances when placed in a magnetic field it gets magnetized opposite to the direction of the magnetizing field (external field).
 Thus, the net field inside the materials is smaller than the external field; such a substance is called a diamagnetic substance.

 - When it is placed in a non-uniform magnetic field, it has a tendency to move from the stronger to the weaker part of the magnetic field.

 - Examples: copper, zinc, silver, gold, lead, glass, marble, water, helium, argon, etc.

 When such a substance is placed in a magnetic field, it gets magnetized along the direction of the magnetizing field.
 Thus net field inside the material becomes greater than the magnetizing field.
 Such a substance is called a paramagnetic substance.

 - When it is placed in a non-uniform magnetic field, it tends to move from the weaker to the stronger part of the magnetic field.

 - Its susceptibility has a small positive value.

-- Example: aluminum, sodium, antimony, copper chloride, manganese, chromium, liquid oxygen etc.
+- Examples: aluminum, sodium, antimony, copper chloride, manganese, chromium, liquid oxygen, etc.

 When a substance is placed in a magnetic field, it is strongly magnetized along the direction of the magnetizing field.
 Thus net magnetic field inside the material becomes much greater than the magnetizing field.
 Such material is ferromagnetic material and permanent magnets are made from them.